 We discussed global water problems & ethical solutions, water landscape, quality and filtration systems, but also about more complex systems like Aquaponics, Hydroponics, Aeroponics and DUCKPONICS (yup, it’s a thing and I love ducks even more now... also geese).

 Fun practical class on swales and efficient water systems- we got together at Peer’s land (one of the students), on the mountain side of the island, amazing ocean views and vast open space, surrounded by forests and rolling green cow pastures.
 And we digged.
 Then we had some pizza, then we digged again, music, laughing, party-mode team work swale digging.
 Result- amazing terraces that catch the excess rain water to guide it, save it and safely store it down the valley, to feed the plants and trees, preventing land erosion and flooding.
 Beautiful!

-And here we are, we all made it alive, more or less, tired but super “inspiraled”.
+And here we are, 1 month completed, we all made it alive, more or less, tired but super “inspiraled”.
 Some intense study, some feet in the mud, some funny road trips, some staring at trees, some seeds smuggling….but what happens in Azores, stays in Azores.
 Ok people, moving on.
 Time to save the world!

 To see what grows in the region

 The subjects covered during this Permaculture Design Course include: